swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ## Proposed solution

-The core of this proposal consists of extending the current access-level logic to support declaring the existing keywords on import statements and applying the access-level to the imported declarations.
+The core of this proposal consists of extending the current access-level logic to support declaring the existing keywords (excluding `open`) on import statements and applying the access level to the imported declarations.

 Here's an example case where a module `DatabaseAdapter` is an implementation detail of the local module.
 We don't want to expose it to clients so we mark the import as `internal`.
-The compiler then allows references to it from internal functions but reports references from public functions.
+The compiler then allows references to it from internal functions but diagnoses references from the signature of public functions.
 ```swift
 internal import DatabaseAdapter